Case Study Analysis - Disaster in Bangladesh

 Answer 5

-I believe that Walt Disney’s decision to avoid purchasing products from Bangladesh is not relevant.
-It is an inappropriate way of dealing with problem because the difficult condition itself will not be removed.
-Disney refused from buying goods from this state, instead buying them from other developing countries where the related issues may be the same, which is common for this region.
-Government wants to attract foreign investors and partners, and they often break rules and labor safety requirements in order to maximize benefits from exports.
-Moreover, problems in Bangladesh are likely to remain as other companies continue outsourcing their products from this country.
-Thus, enterprises should find more efficient ways to cope with the problems instead of just refusing from buying goods in Bangladesh.
+Walt Disney’s decision to avoid purchasing products from Bangladesh is irrelevant.
+It is inappropriate to deal with the problem because the difficult condition will not be removed.
+Disney refused to buy goods from this state, instead buying them from other developing countries where the related issues may be the same, which is common for this region.
+The government wants to attract foreign investors and partners, and they often break rules and labor safety requirements to maximize export benefits.
+Moreover, problems in Bangladesh will likely remain as other companies continue outsourcing their products from this country.
+Thus, enterprises should find more efficient ways to cope with the problems instead of just refusing to buy goods in Bangladesh.

 Question 6